8 Rookie WordPress Mistakes You Don’t Want to Make

 Once you’ve settled on a design, the only themes you should have on your WordPress are your main site theme, any child theme required to customize the main theme, and Twenty Fifteen (a default WordPress theme) as a backup.

 Extra themes you aren’t using take up space on your server, which can reduce your storage and bandwidth, and can also provide a vulnerable place for hackers to pry into your website.

 As a side note, beware that you get what you pay for when it comes to themes.
 Free themes are not always coded well, are not usually supported if you have troubles, and sometimes they can even come with malware that will compromise your site!

-If you can afford it, choose a well-coded, well-supported premium theme from a company like Elegant Themes, StudioPress or Theme Forest, or have a web designer create something custom for you that you will really love.
+If you can afford it, choose a well-coded, well-supported premium theme from a company like Astra, StudioPress or Theme Forest, or have a web designer create something custom for you that you will really love.

 6. Not updating WordPress, themes and plugins